http://en.wikipedia.org/wiki/Coregonus

 Fish - Specialities

-Felchen fillet (a locally caught fish from lake Constance, similar in taste to trout) lightly coated in flour and fried - served with boiled potatoes and a green salad13,90
+Felchen fillet (a locally caught fish from lake Constance, similar in taste to trout) lightly coated in flour and fried - served with boiled potatoes and a green salad | 13,90 |

-Different kinds of filleted fish from Lake Constance, fried in butter and almonds on a bed of green salad - served with boiled potatoes
+The Lake Constance Fish platter Different kinds of filleted fish from Lake Constance, fried in butter and almonds on a bed of green salad - served with boiled potatoes | 14,50 |

-A whole felchen (a locally caught fish from Lake Constance, similar in taste to trout) either coated in flour and fried, or steeped in a hot marinade - served with boiled potatoes and a green salad 13.90
+A whole felchen (a locally caught fish from Lake Constance, similar in taste to trout) either coated in flour and fried, or steeped in a hot marinade - served with boiled potatoes and a green salad 13.90 of all kinds.http://www.adler-lindau.de/version%20englisch/englisch%20speisengetr%E4nke.html A typical Hotel/Restaurant of the area........with local specialities from fish, meat, vegetables, pasta dishes from the area and local wines.
+NOT forgetting that other thing....German bier |

 They might even give you a bit more, or a reduction - if you mention my name and if they remember me!